25,859 Dromedary Camel Images and Stock Photos

-Browse 24,200+ dromedary camel stock photos and images available, or search for desert or ibex to find more great stock photos and pictures.
+Browse 25,800+ dromedary camel stock photos and images available, or search for desert or elephant to find more great stock photos and pictures.

 Feral Australian Camel A camel is an even-toed ungulate within the genus Camelus, bearing distinctive fatty deposits known as humps on its back.
 There are two species of camels: the dromedary or Arabian camel has a single hump, and the Bactrian camel has two humps.
 They are native to the dry desert areas of West Asia, and Central and East Asia, respectively.
 Both species are domesticated to provide milk and meat, and as beasts of burden. dromedary camel stock pictures, royalty-free photos & images